-In this stage the MAAP will be translated into actual taskings on the ATO.
+In this stage the MAAP will be translated into taskings on the ATO.
 Based on the MAAP the ACO is also created.
 As part of the taskings on the ATO, specific IR’s (Information Requirements) are attached to the tasking as needed.

 Stage 4: Execution